 Inverters are getting smaller.

 We’re talking here about the inverters used in solar cells to convert the DC that they generate into AC for the grid.
 But there seem to be a couple of different motivations for this reduction in inverter size; I was made aware of them by a two different product releases.
+Learn more about solar energy implementations for your home at solar Jindalee.

 First came an SoC from Semitech.
 Semitech has primarily been focused on power-line communications (PLC) on the so-called Smart Grid.
 Their focus hasn’t so much been on residential settings, where broadband connections dominate, but rather longer-distance machine-to-machine narrowband connections.
 We’re talking hundreds of (electric) meters communicating over a few kilometers.